coddigger/autows/README.md

 ## Tidbits
 **Three ways to delete a configuration**
 - method POST with an empty declaration (preferred)
-- method POST  with action "remove"
+- method POST  with action "remove" (removes all AS3 declarations from box)
-- method DELETE
+- method DELETE using the tenant name as part of the URL

 **Per-app documentation**
 https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/per-app-declarations.html#perapp